bpucker/MybMonday/README.md

+### (61) Anthocyanin regulation in _Paeonia ostii_ ###

+> **_<a href="https://github.com/bpucker/MybMonday">TWEET</a>:_** Flower colors of Paeonia ostii are determined by anthocyanin concentrations and range from white to pink.
+PoMYB2 and PoSPL1 were proposed as negative regulators of the anthocyanin biosynthesis #MybMonday (details: )

+[Gao et al., 2016](https://doi.org/10.3389/fpls.2015.01205) investigated the molecular basis of flower color variation in _Paeonia ostii_.
+Flower colors of this species range from white to pink.
+The color is determined by the amount of accumulated anthocyanins.
+The transcription factors PoMYB2 and PoSPL1 were identified as potential negative regulators of the anthocyanin biosynthesis.
+It is spectulated that these transcription factors reduce the activation capacity of the MYB-bHLH-TTG1 complex that activates the anthocyanin biosynthesis.

 ## Contact ##
 Do you have a recent publication about MYBs in plants that could be featured here?
 Please get in touch: [Boas Pucker (email)](mailto:b.pucker@tu-braunschweig.de?subject=[GitHub]MYB_Monday)